le-chartreux/modern-python/code/pep-8-compliance.md

 ]
 "test*/" = [
-    "ARG", # some arguments are unused in tests functions but useful (e.g. mocks) "PLR2004", # magic value in comparison is OK for tests "S101", # asserts are OK for tests
+    "ARG", # some arguments are unused in tests functions but useful (e.g. mocks) "FBT001", # boolean positional arg in function definition is ok for test functions because it's for parametrize so never call by a user
+    "PLR2004", # magic value in comparison is OK for tests "S101", # asserts are OK for tests
     "SLF001" # accessing private members is OK for tests